decentraland/adr/docs/ADR-51-catalyst-content-validations.md

 3. Fail if THUMBNAIL_HASH is not present

-4. Let CURRENT_SIZE be the size of deployment files (uploaded and stored)
+4. Let CURRENT_SIZE be the size of deployment files (uploaded and stored) in MB

-5. Let THUMBNAIL_SIZE be the size of the deployment file corresponding to THUMBNAIL_HASH
+5. Let THUMBNAIL_SIZE be the size of the deployment file corresponding to THUMBNAIL_HASH in MB

-6. Fail if MAX_SIZE < CURRENT_SIZE - THUMBNAIL_SIZE
+6. Fail if MAX_SIZE_IN_MB < CURRENT_SIZE - THUMBNAIL_SIZE
 ```

 ## Status